 Presentation: Individuals and groups who would like to talk about an idea or project of interest to the Maker community, OR makers who are interested in demonstrating what they make and how it works in a stage setting.
 Presentations are typically 10, 20, or 45 minutes, with some time for Q&A.

-Roaming Exhibits: If you have an exhibit that will roam during the show, please let us know if you require a location for your use as a home base for non-roaming activities.
+- Roaming Exhibits: If you have an exhibit that will roam during the show, please let us know if you require a location for your use as a home base for non-roaming activities.
 If your roaming exhibit needs access to an electrical outlet, ask us about the charging station locations.

 So that we are in agreement as to what you will require for your exhibit, please review the following details: